 - Safety: Potential risks of an intervention or the environment are avoided or minimized

-- Primary care: The care/service a person receives upon first contact with the health system, before referral elsewhere within the system.
+- Primary health: The care/service a person receives upon first contact with the health system, before referral elsewhere within the system.
 It focuses on health promotion, illness and injury prevention, and the diagnosis and treatment of illness

 - Acute care: The care/service provided in a hospital or a psychiatric facility